sirikon/ebro/docs/README.md

 </div>

 Ebro is a task runner.
 Tasks are defined inside YAML files, scripted with Bash, and configured with a name, requirements, when to skip execution, and other details.
+Tasks can also be [imported from other files](#importing-tasks) or [extend other tasks](#task-inheritance).

 Ebro is distributed as a single binary, including the script interpreter ([mvdan/sh](https://github.com/mvdan/sh)).